SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 Flags may be combined.

-# Debugging and advanced error handling
+# Error handling and debugging

 The debugger is invoked in case of an error unless ONERROR has been defined.
 Beatiful things can be done by handling